ironspur5/kinect_V2_raw_point_cloud_processing/README.md

 Used this code for point cloud object recognition project.
 Great for generating point cloud data and simple enough to modify for different use cases.

+DepthPointCloud.pde collects the entire area while DepthPointCloudThreshold.pde only collects points within a distance range.
+This was useful for creating models/ground truths for our point cloud object recognition project.